modernweb-dev/web/packages/rollup-plugin-html/MIGRATION.md

 ## From version 2.x.x to 3.x.x

+Remove `bundleAssetsFromCss` configuration option, now we bundle assets referenced in CSS by default.

 Check all output assets since now we handle all link `rel` types, specifically:

 - icon